getcode-er/PRODGY_CS_02/README.md

 >3.Follow the prompts:

-<Enter the image path.
+      "Enter the image path."

-<Provide a numeric key.
+      "Provide a numeric key."

-<The encrypted image will be saved.
+      "The encrypted image will be saved."

-<Use the same key to decrypt the image.
+      "Use the same key to decrypt the image."